tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 is used for SNI encryption for all the domains for which it serves directly or indirectly (via Split Mode).
-This document defines the format of the SNI encryption public key and metadata, referred to as an ESNI configuration, and delegates DNS publication details to {{!I-D.nygren-dnsop-svcb-httpssvc}}, though other delivery mechanisms are possible.
+This document defines the format of the SNI encryption public key and metadata, referred to as an ESNI configuration, and delegates DNS publication details to {{!HTTPSSVC=I-D.nygren-dnsop-svcb-httpssvc}}, though other delivery mechanisms are possible.
 In particular, if some of the clients of a private server are applications rather than Web browsers, those applications might have the public key and metadata preconfigured.